fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 This guide does not covering extending via PHP – you need to check changes for yourself.

+7.0 to 7.2
+^^^^^^^^^^

+What you need to know:

+- Added PHP 8.4 support
+- Fixed BE preview in TYPO3 v13 when CSP is enabled
+- Deprecation free (in TYPO3 v13)
+- Migrated docs to PHP rendering
+- Minor fixes and improvements
+- Improved code quality / CGL

+How to upgrade
+""""""""""""""

+- Clear all caches

 6.x to 7.0
 ^^^^^^^^^^